 Our Programs

-The Department of Comparative Literature, Languages, and Linguistics houses many innovative and challenging programs, including BA majors in Asian Studies, Chinese, Classics, Comparative Literature, German, Japanese, Linguistics, and Russian and Post-Soviet Studies, as well as minors in these areas and also Arabic, Hebrew, and World Literature.
+The Department of Comparative Literature, Languages, and Linguistics offers BA majors in Asian Studies, Chinese, Greek and Roman Studies, Comparative Literature, German, Japanese, Linguistics, and Russian and Post-Soviet Studies.
+It offers minors in these areas as well as in Arabic, Hebrew, and World Literature.
 We also offer a combined BA/MA in Linguistics, and an MA in Linguistics: Forensic Linguistics.

 Get Experienced